George II Antique Silver Tureen

 Literature.
 Antique Silver Tureens with side carrying handles were introduced during the reign of George II.
 The lid /cover helped to keep the contents warm.
 They are generally oval shaped, although they can be round or rectangular.
 Some have detachable liners and/or matching stands.

-This handsome serving tureen is in very good condition.
+This handsome 18th century serving tureen is in very good condition.
 The lid and body are fully matching and fit well together.
 Minor wear to the engraved crests.
 Shows moderate signs of wear commensurate with age as would be expected.

 Maker: Peter Archambo